Paco Gento

 Francisco "Paco" Gento López (21 October 1933 – 18 January 2022) was a Spanish footballer who played as an outside left.
 A fast runner, Gento was referred to as the "Gale of the Cantabrian Sea" (La Galerna del Cantábrico) in reference to his speed down the wing.
 He was voted by IFFHS (International Federation of Football History and Statistics) as the greatest Spanish footballer and 30th greatest world footballer of the 20th century.
 Gento is also widely regarded as one of the greatest wingers in the history of the sport.

 Gento began his career at Racing Santander in 1952 and moved to Real Madrid the following season.
 He appeared in a joint record eight European Cup finals, winning a joint record six, as well as winning a record 12 La Liga titles.
 In a 14-year international career, Gento earned 43 caps for Spain, playing at the World Cup in 1962 and 1966.

 Following the death of Alfredo Di Stéfano in 2014, Gento was appointed the Honorary President of Real Madrid.

 Club career

+Gento (right) and John Charles of Juventus exchange pennants before their European Cup clash in 1962.

 Gento debuted in the Primera División with Racing Santander in the 1952–53 season.
 He was still playing mostly for the B team at Santander when a flu virus saw him promoted to the first team ahead of a home game against Real Madrid.
 Such was his performance in the match, that Madrid signed him three days later.